wevisdemo/thailand-election-2023/README.md

 3. Make sure that `dev` (run development server) and `build` (build production files) scripts is specific in the `package.json`

+4. Set base path according to each framwork instruction.
+Every project will be at `/project-name` except the landing page

-4. Add shared packages into the project.
+5. Add shared packages into the project.
 Follow each packages instruction:

    - [@thailand-election-2023/styles](packages/styles)

-## Run a project in development
+## 👟 Run a project in development

 Using turborepo to run specific with all the package dependencies in development mode.

 ```
-yarn dev --filter=project-name
+yarn dev --filter=<project-name>...
 ```

+Note that `...` at the end is nessesary to run dependencies script as well.
+Without filter, every apps and packages will be run.

-## Contributing guideline
+## 🙌 Contributing guideline

 - We will use trunk-based development: Everyone will work on the main branch
   - _WHY?
 Continueus integration reduce merge conflic and make sure that everyone is using the newest codebase_